anusha-murali/anusha-murali.github.io/network_flows.md

 Now, it is impossible to find any more augmenting path between $S$ and $T$, therefore 19 is the maximal possible flow.

+## 2. Max-flow Min-cut Theorem

+**Theorem**: For every directed graph $G$, the maximum flow on $G$ with capacities $c$ equals the minimum cut in $G$ with capacities $c$.

+A  $s$-$t$-cut is a partition of the vertices of a flow network into two sets, such that a set includes the source  $s$  and the other one includes the sink  $t$.
+The capacity of an  $s$-$t$-cut is defined as the sum of capacities of the edges from the source side to the sink side.

+Obviously, we cannot send more flow from  $s$  to  $t$  than the capacity of any  $s$-$t$-cut.
+Therefore, the maximum flow is bounded by the minimum cut capacity.

+The max-flow min-cut theorem goes even further.
+It says that the capacity of the maximum flow has to be equal to the capacity of the minimum cut.

 **Example 2**: Find the max-flow in the graph of Example 1 using the min-cut property.

 <img width="410" alt="7" src="https://github.com/anusha-murali/anusha-murali.github.io/assets/111596338/6de40a34-4d86-48d2-8702-effb7e5a4b39">